identity-com/sol-did/program_v2/README.md

 1. An `authority`, a (native) Verification Method with `Capability Invocation` flag, that is allowed to manipulate the DID.
 2. A `fee payer`, a Solana account that covers the cost of the transaction execution.
-3. A `(rent) payer`, a Solana account that covers an (eventual) initialization or resize of the DID data account
+3. A `(rent) payer`, a Solana account that covers an (eventual) initialization or resizing of the DID data account.

-Generally all these entities are required for a successful DID manipulation.
-(A `rent payer` only if the DID account size needs to scale up, requiring additional rent).
+Generally all these entities are required for a successful DID manipulation (NB: A `rent payer` is needed only if the DID account size needs to scale up, requiring additional rent).
 Often all these accounts are represented by the same account, but this is in no way a requirement.
-For the example, this allows for the implementation of a permissionless proxy that just satisfies `2.` and `3.` in order to submit an authority-signed instruction/transaction to chain.
+For the example, this allows for the implementation of a permissionless proxy that just satisfies `2.` and `3.` in order to submit an authority-signed instruction/transaction to the chain.

 Generally a manipulative DID operation has the following from: